Root Creek Trail

 As you near the creek, you will pass some rusted piping running out of the stream.
 These abandoned pipes date back to the mining area at Castle Crags during the gold rush of the 1850s when Root Creek was used as a water source for a nearby mine.
 The trail ends at the edge of Root Creek, where water cascades down the rocky canyon bottom.
 The trees and boulders surrounding the creek are covered in bright green moss, creating a lovely setting.

-There is a faint footpath continuing up the left side of the stream.
+A faint footpath continues up the left side of the stream.
 Adventurous hikers can head this way, forging a course farther up the canyon to a view of Root Creek Falls, where the creek cascades down a rock face from its source near Castle Dome.
 Otherwise, if you are satisfied with the trek, hike back the way you came up Root Creek Trail, completing this 2.2-mile round trip hike with 80 feet of elevation change.
 For a longer and steeper route to Root Creek, hikers can start from Soda Creek Trailhead where Pacific Crest Trail crosses Interstate 5 (exit 726) and hike almost two miles up PCT to Root Creek Trail.
 This alternate starting point is outside Castle Crags State Park and therefore avoids entrance fees.
-Otherwise, there is a park entrance fee to reach Root Creek from Vista Point Road ($10 as of January, 2015), but no permit is required to hike Root Creek Trail.
+Otherwise, there is a park entrance fee to reach Root Creek from Vista Point Road ($10 as of 2015), but no permit is required to hike Root Creek Trail.
 Dogs and bikes are prohibited.

 To get to the trailhead: Take Interstate 5 to exit 724 in Castella (located 14 miles south of Mount Shasta City and 44 miles north of Redding).
 At the bottom of the offramp, turn northwest onto Castle Creek Road.
 Drive 0.3 miles and turn right into the park entrance.
 Inside the park, bear right and drive almost two miles up Vista Point Road to the parking area at the road’s end.
 This road goes through the campground in Castle Crags State Park before heading up Kettlebelly Ridge.
 You will pass the start of Crags Trail just before reaching the parking area at the top of Vista Point Road.

-Trailhead address: 20022 Castle Creek Road, Castella, CA96017
+Trailhead address: 20022 Castle Creek Road, Castella, CA 96017

 Trailhead coordinates: 41.1597, -122.3068 (41° 09′ 34.92″N 122° 18′ 24.47″W)